2024 Election Voter Guide: Asheville City Board of Education

 In addition to lobbying the state for more funds, what could local school districts do to better support and retain teachers?

-I believe that adopting the proposed Meet, Consult and Collaborate policy to give the Asheville City Association of Educators seats at the table will make a big difference in teacher retention, effectively addressing issues as they come up and avoiding unintended consequences.
+I believe that adopting the proposed Meet, Confer and Collaborate policy to give the Asheville City Association of Educators seats at the table will make a big difference in teacher retention, effectively addressing issues as they come up and avoiding unintended consequences.
 We also have to address a culture of fear and retaliation from previous administrations and work to repair harm with our current and former staff.

 Enrollment at Asheville City Schools has been declining for several years.
 What do you think the district should be doing to limit the loss of students, which corresponds to a loss in state funding?